 A dog park is adjacent to the Silver Lake Recreational Center and is a great place for throwing the ball around with man’s best friend.

 On the north side, The Neighborhood Nursery School offers families with kids ages 3 -5 years old a great place to play and learn.

 The Silver Lake Meadow is a park located on the North East end of the reservoir.
 The park is “passive space” meaning no dogs or organized sporting events.
 This green open space is a great place to throw a Frisbee around, fly a kite, do yoga, tai chi or simply relax.

 SILVER LAKE LIBRARY

-Remember when we read books?
+Remember books?
 Go here to read, study, rummage through archives or just gawk at the library’s architecture.
 The 13,600-square-foot building is part of the city’s Sustainable Design Implementation Program (SDIP).
 It’s the city’s newest eco friendly green library.

 The neighborhood feel and community vibe is kept active by the resident’s keen interest in local issues.